mayurbhambhani/book-notes/Behave.md

 - Very much responsible for aggression.
 - Also responsible for emotions that cause fear and anxiety.
 - The amygdala is particularly sensitive to the unsettling circumstances that are social.
 An experiment is mentioned when the monkey is put in a room and its sexual partner in another room with a male rival.
 The monkey can hear the sounds from the other room.
 The monkey feels anxious.
- -Nervousness felt before public speaking is because of the amygdala.
+- Nervousness felt before public speaking is because of the amygdala.
 - Being unsure of your place, or where you stand in a social setting, or in other words, not knowing what is your rank is also unsettling.
 - Both innate(fear of snake) and learned fears(fear of Income Tax Department) are activated in the amygdala.
 - Amygdala can learn fear(pair sound and shock and watch the conditioning).